Kanda hano urebe videwo ifite ubusobanuro mu Kinyarwanda.

 SASA SOCCER

-Sport helps young people build confidence, resilience, discipline and more.
-Through supportive football coaching in a positive environment, we help children build the character and skills to flourish.
+Sport helps young people build confidence, resilience, self-discipline and more.
+Through supportive football coaching in a positive environment, we create spaces where children can flourish.

 We run regular, age-tailored sessions for kids aged 5 to 18.
 Our curriculum meets FIFA and UEFA guidelines, because we believe every child deserves access to high-quality activities, whatever their geography or circumstances.

-We support career pathways through club partnerships — but that’s not our goal.
+We can support career pathways through club partnerships, but that’s not our goal.
 We exist to help all kids grow, wherever they start and whatever they aspire to.

 Data sources: President’s Council on Sports, Fitness & Nutrition Science Board; Project Play, Aspen Institute; Youth Sport Trust.